saram-dev/sentiment-analysis/README.md

 ## Future Improvements

-- **Data Preprocessing**: Enhance text cleaning by removing punctuation, special characters, and lemmatizing words.
+- **Data Preprocessing**: Further enhance text cleaning by removing punctuation, special characters, and using lemmatization.
-- **Model Tuning**: Try advanced algorithms like Random Forest, XGBoost, or deep learning models for better accuracy.
+- **Model Enhancement**: Explore other models such as XGBoost or deep learning models like LSTM for improved accuracy.
-- **Hyperparameter Optimization**: Use grid search or random search to fine-tune hyperparameters for better performance.
+- **Hyperparameter Tuning**: Use techniques like grid search or random search to find optimal model hyperparameters.
-- **Cross-Validation**: Implement k-fold cross-validation for a more robust evaluation.
+- **Cross-Validation**: Implement k-fold cross-validation for better model performance.
-- **Evaluation Metrics**: Explore additional metrics like ROC-AUC for a better evaluation of model performance.
+- **Evaluation Metrics**: Explore metrics like ROC-AUC for deeper evaluation of the model.

 ## License